 Reasons You May Lose Eligibility

-Eligibility for TRICARE may end for several reasons.
-This list is not intended to be all inclusive.
+Your eligibility for TRICARE may end for several reasons.
+This list isn’t all inclusive.

 Sponsor Separates from Active Duty

 - When you "separate" from active duty, it means you left the service before retiring.

 - You and your family may qualify for the Transitional Assistance Management Program.

 - Learn more about Separating from the Service

 You Have Medicare Part A, but don't Purchase Part B

 You may be eligible for Medicare Part A due to your age, disability or other reasons.
 If you're getting Social Security disability benefits:

 - You become eligible for Medicare Part A starting on the 25th month of receiving Social Security disability payments.

 - The Social Security Administration notifies you of your Medicare start date.